 Orographic uplift happens when rising terrain forces air to move upwards to higher elevations.
 This is most famously the cause of the "rain shadows" found in mountaineous regions around the world.
-In addition, this uplift is a consistent source of upward-moving air that migrating birds such as raptors can use to travel long distances along mountain ridges.
+It is also a consistent source of upward-moving air that migrating birds such as raptors can use to travel long distances along mountain ridges.
 Estimates of orographic uplift velocity provided by Env-DATA are calculated using estimates of the slope and aspect of the terrain, as described above, and estimates of surface wind speed and direction.
 For details of the equations used, see Bohrer et al. (2012).

 Movebank calculates orographic uplift using four different combinations of source data:

-- the ASTER ASTGTM2 Global 30-m Digital Elevation Model and the ECMWF Global Atmospheric Reanalysis
+- the ASTER ASTGTM3 Global 30-m DEM and the ECMWF Global Atmospheric Reanalysis

-- the ASTER ASTGTM2 Global 30-m Digital Elevation Model and the NCEP North American Regional Reanalysis
+- the ASTER ASTGTM3 Global 30-m DEM and the NCEP North American Regional Reanalysis

-- the SRTM 90-m Digital Elevation Model and the ECMWF Global Atmospheric Reanalysis
+- the SRTM 1 Arc-Second DEM and the ECMWF Global Atmospheric Reanalysis

-- the SRTM 90-m Digital Elevation Model and the NCEP North American Regional Reanalysis
+- the SRTM 1 Arc-Second DEM and the NCEP North American Regional Reanalysis

 Which version to use will depend in part on the location of your dataset.
-The NCEP North American Regional Reanalysis (NARR) dataset provides higher-resolution weather data but covers only North America (from about 50–150°W and 12–60°N).
+The NCEP North American Regional Reanalysis (NARR) dataset covers only North America (from about 50–150°W and 12–60°N).

 Some additional helpful conditions can be calculated yourself by annotating U and V wind (wind speed in the E-W and N-S directions, respectively) from the NARR or ECMWF weather models.

 These derived variables may be used freely for research, conservation, and education purposes.
-In any publications or presentations that use the data, we ask that you cite Movebank and Env-DATA (citation below) as well as the original source of the data used to calculate the variable.
+In any publications or presentations that use the data, please cite Movebank and Dodge et al. (2013) (citation below) as well as the original source of the data used to calculate the variable.
 We also request that you contact us at email@example.com to let us how you are using the data.